Left orderability and taut foliations with orderable cataclysm: The proof of the main theorems

 \subsection{Broken curves in $L$}

 At first, we define the sign of every cataclysm in $L$.

-\begin{defn}\rm Let $\mu$ be a cataclysm of $L$ and let $u, v$ be distinct components $\mu$.
+\begin{defn}\rm Let $\mu$ be a cataclysm of $L$ and let $u, v$ be distinct points of $\mu$.
 Notice that $L - \{u\}$ has exactly two components.
-A component of $L - \{u\}$ is called the \emph{positive side} (resp. \emph{negative side}) of $u$ if there is a positively oriented (resp. negatively oriented) embedded path in $L$ from $u$ to some point in this component.
-We call $\mu$ a \emph{positive cataclysm} (resp. \emph{negative cataclysm}) if $v$ is in the positive side (resp. the negative side) of $u$. \end{defn}
+A component of $L - \{u\}$ is called the \emph{upward side} (resp. \emph{downward side}) of $u$ if there is a positively oriented (resp. negatively oriented) embedded path in $L$ from $u$ to some point in this component.
+We call $\mu$ an \emph{upward cataclysm} (resp. \emph{downward cataclysm}) if $v$ is in the upward side (resp. the downward side) of $u$.
+See Figure \ref{upward and downward} (a), (b) for an example of an upward cataclysm of $L$ and an example of a downward cataclysm of $L$, respectively. \end{defn}

-We explain that Definition \ref{positive cataclysm} is independent of the choice of $u$ and $v$.
+We explain that Definition \ref{upward cataclysm} is independent of the choice of $u$ and $v$.
 Because $u$ does not separate arbitrary two distinct points in $\mu - \{u\}$, all points in $\mu - \{u\}$ are contained in the same side of $L - \{u\}$.
 So the choice of $v$ does not affect the sign of $\mu$.
-Notice that $u$ is in the positive side of $v$ if and only if $v$ is in the positive side of $u$.
-Thus, Definition \ref{positive cataclysm} is also independent of the choice of $u$.
+Notice that $u$ is in the upward side of $v$ if and only if $v$ is in the upward side of $u$.
+Thus, Definition \ref{upward cataclysm} is also independent of the choice of $u$.

-We note that, if $\mu$ is a positive (resp. negative) cataclysm in $L$, then there is a sequence of points in $L$ that converges to all elements of $\mu$ simultaneously from the positive side (resp. negative side) of all of them.
+We note that, if $\mu$ is an upward (resp. downward) cataclysm in $L$, then there is a sequence of points in $L$ that converges to all elements of $\mu$ simultaneously from the upward side (resp. downward side) of all of them.

-Every point of $L$ is contained in no more than one positive cataclysm and no more than one negative cataclysm, but it may be contained in a positive cataclysm and a negative cataclysm simultaneously.
+Every point of $L$ is contained in no more than one upward cataclysm and no more than one downward cataclysm, but it may be contained in an upward cataclysm and a downward cataclysm simultaneously.
 We explain this as follows.

 \begin{remark}\rm Let $u \in L$ which is contained in some cataclysm.
 Let $a,b \in L$ such that $a, u$ are both contained in a cataclysm and $b, u$ are also both contained in a cataclysm.
 Then every point in $L - \{a,b,u\}$ does not separate both $\{a,u\}$ and $\{b,u\}$, and thus does not separate $\{a,b\}$.
 It follows that $a,b$ are contained in the same cataclysm if and only if $u$ does not separate $\{a,b\}$, and therefore if and only if $a,b$ are contained in the same side of $u$.
-Hence $u$ is contained in no more than one positive cataclysm and no more than one negative cataclysm.
-However, we can not exclude the case where $u$ is contained in a positive cataclysm and a negative cataclysm simultaneously. \end{remark}
+Hence $u$ is contained in no more than one upward cataclysm and no more than one downward cataclysm.
+However, we can not exclude the case where $u$ is contained in an upward cataclysm and a downward cataclysm simultaneously. \end{remark}

 Let $u,v$ be distinct points in $L$.
 Now we describe a uniquely defined ``broken path'' $\alpha(u,v)$ from $u$ to $v$, which consists of all points in